3 Programming Fundamentals in R (Part I)

 That concludes this session.
 Well done, we did a lot of work today.
 We learned more about the relationship between the console and the script and how we need to be precise when writing commands.
 We introduced the different types of data that R stores and how those data types can be stored in single lines of data in vectors or combined together in a table in a data frame.

-Don’t feel like you need to have mastered or even remember all the material that we covered today.
+Don’t feel like you need to have mastered or even remembered all the material that we covered today.
 Even though these concepts are labeled as “basic,” that does not mean they are intuitive.
 It will take time for them to sink in, and that’s normal.
 We’ll drill these concepts a bit further next week.
 We’ll also learn how to import data frames, which will set us up nicely for working with the type of data sets we see in Psychological research.

-3.8 Glossary
+3.9 Glossary

 This glossary defines key terms introduced in Chapter 3.